JayBotsa/LyreBird-EDi/docs/Giza_at_C.md

 # Speculative Deduction 101: Elder Water-RAM Grid & Cartouche Frequency Readouts
 **Note:** This entire document is **speculative deduction** based on pattern recognition across ancient iconography, acoustics, geometry, and modern anomalies.
 No claim to historical fact—pure witness to the hum.
 Drip by drip.

-# RESPECT to all media, no ownership claims this is a project for Humanity ONLY.
+## RESPECT to all media, no ownership claims this is a project for Humanity ONLY.
 (Also, repect work done by people who stopped to ask why!)

+In This Repo, i will show how the Giza Pyramid was build to help Humanity, one could ask for what purpose (natrual desasters eg. Shifts, floods, meteors ext.
+Hystory is full of reasons to start over)

 > The Giza plateau was chosen for practical engineering and symbolic reasons tied to ancient Egypt's world.

+> It was completed and capped with white stone layer, this layer is and conductive stone and would be used to charge form the ionisphere.
+(test have been done, voltage has been measured and confirmed)

 > It's on the west bank of the Nile (side of the setting sun, linked to the afterlife and faced the journey to the underworld).